Bhargav863/DevOps_learning/Docker/Volumes/volume.md

 ## Bind Mounts

+* A bind mount connects a specific path on the host machine to a path inside the container.
 * Another way is that you can create a directory on your host and attach it to the container.
 ```
 mkdir -p /home/user/nginx/data